harismuneer/Ultimate-Social-Scrapers/README.md

 If you find any bug in the code or have any improvements in mind then feel free to generate a pull request.

-> Note: Wee use [Black](https://pypi.org/project/black/) to lint Python files.
+> Note: We use [Black](https://pypi.org/project/black/) to lint Python files.
 Please use it in order to have a valid pull request 😉

 ## Issues